Croatia in the Eurovision Song Contest 2019: Semi-final

 Roko took part in technical rehearsals on 7 and 11 May, followed by dress rehearsals on 15 and 16 May.
 This included the jury show on 15 May where the professional juries of each country watched and voted on the competing entries.

-The Croatian performance featured Roko dressed in white jeans, jacket and t-shirt and joined on stage by two dancers with golden wings.
+The Croatian performance featured Roko dressed in white jeans, jacket and shirt and joined on stage by two dancers with golden wings.
 The performance began with Roko laying on the stage LED floor that displayed angel wings.
 At the end of the first chorus, the dancers appeared on stage and gave Roko wings over his outfit.
 The stage LED screens transitioned from fire, meteors and flowing lava to a cloudy daylight sky and displayed the dancers falling to the stage and flying away through clouds towards the sky.
 The choreographer of the Croatian performance was Leo Mujić.
 The two dancers that joined Roko were Diego Siqueira and Endi Schrötter.
 Co-composer of "The Dream" Jacques Houdek also appeared as an off-stage backing vocalist; Houdek previously represented Croatia in the Eurovision Song Contest 2017 where he placed thirteenth in the contest with the song "My Friend".

 At the end of the show, Croatia was not announced among the top 10 entries in the first semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Croatia placed fourteenth in the semi-final, receiving a total of 64 points: 38 points from the televoting and 26 points from the juries.